andrasq/node-prom-pushgateway/README.md

 Change Log
 ----------

+- 0.10.3 - fix `maxMetricAgeMs` to also age out metrics that have already been reported
 - 0.10.2 - fix sort order to pass tests with newer node, make also work with older node
 - 0.10.1 - tolerate exceptions thrown by `readPromMetrics`, omit trailing blank line from reportMetrics
 - 0.10.0 - `config.omitTimestamps` and `config.maxMetricAgeMs` options, fix server options passing